meltano/meltano/docs/src/docs/meltano-cli.md

 ### `upgrade`

-Upgrade Meltano to the latest version, optionally restarting any running instance.
+Upgrade Meltano to the latest version.

+This function will following process to upgrade Meltano:

+  - Run `pip install --upgrade meltano`
+  - Run the database migrations
+  - Send a [SIGHUP](http://docs.gunicorn.org/en/stable/signals.html#reload-the-configuration) to the process running under the `.meltano/run/gunicorn.pid`, thus restarting the workers

 ## How ELT Commands Fetch Dependencies